alexindeed/serverless-spotinst-functions/README.md

 Functions are independent units of deployment, like microservices.
 They are code deployed and the cloud written to perform a specific job.

 ## Getting Started
 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See deployment for notes on how to deploy the project on a live system.
+For more information, please see the Serverless [provider documentation.](https://serverless.com/framework/docs/providers/spotinst/) for Spotinst.

 ### Prerequisites
 You will need a Spotinst Account and Spotinst API token to complete setup.
 [Sign up for a Spotinst Account here.](https://console.spotinst.com/?utm_source=website&utm_medium=header#/auth/signUp "Spotinst Signup")